-Call for Section Awards: 2021
+Call for Section Awards: 2024

-Nominations are invited for the 2021 PEWS Distinguished Article Award and the 2021 PEWS Terence K. Hopkins Student Paper Award for the best student paper.
-To be eligible, papers must be published with copyright date falling in the two calendar years prior to the year of the award (2019 or 2020).
-Nominations for PEWS section article awards should include a brief statement of how the article is relevant to the political economy of the world-system, and the nominator must make arrangements for copies of the article to be sent via email to all members of the article awards committee.
-Nominations are due by March 1, 2021.
-The nominator and the author of the article (at least one author of a co-authored work) must be current members of the PEWS section at the time of nomination.
+Nominations are invited for the PEWS Immanuel Wallerstein Memorial Book Award.
+The award honors the life and legacies of Immanuel Wallerstein and shall be for the best book or books published with copyright date falling in the two calendar years prior to the year of the award (2023 or 2024).
+Nominations for the PEWS Immanuel Wallerstein Memorial Book Award should include a brief statement of how the book is relevant to the political economy of the world-system, and the nominator must make arrangements for copies of the book to be sent to all members of the book award committee.
+Both electronic nomination letters for the book award, and hard copies of the nominated book, should be sent to the entire committee.
+Nominations are due by March 3, 2025.
+The author(s) of the book (at least one author of a co-authored work) must be current members of the PEWS section at the time of nomination.
 Authors are invited to self-nominate for the award.
-For further information, contact Jennifer Bickham Mendez at jbmend@wm.edu.
+Nominations by Black, ethnic minority, female, and early career researchers are particularly encouraged.
+For further information, including committee members' mailing addresses, please contact Marina Karides at mkarides@hawaii.edu.

 Committee Members: